A Letter from the Director

 Teachers, administrators, counselors and other school staff who “suspect” that a child might have a disability may refer the student for a special education evaluation, also called a multi-factored evaluation (MFE).
 A parent or community provider may also refer a child for a special education evaluation.
 Reasons to suspect a disability could include:

-• student has failed the same subject for multiple years or has failed many subjects r
+- student has failed the same subject for multiple years or has failed many subjects repeatedly.

 Special Education Evaluation Process